MEDICINE SEARCH APP

 No categories, no pre-filters, no complicated parameters.
 You type a name, you see results.
 Like Google, but only for medicines registered in Poland — and without ad tracking.

-The pharmacy icon — the most important shortcut
+The medicine-cabinet icon — the most important shortcut

-The biggest value of search isn’t that you see other people’s medicines, it’s that you instantly know what you already have in your own cabinet.
+The biggest value of search is not that you can see medicines outside your cabinet.
+It is that you instantly know what you already have at home.

 For every result, the app checks your local database in the background.
-If there’s a match, a pharmacy icon (⊕) appears next to the name.
-You don’t have to switch tabs, you don’t have to remember the generic of your branded drug, you don’t have to guess.
+If there’s a match, a medicine-cabinet icon (⊕) appears next to the name.
+You don’t have to switch tabs, remember the generic name of your branded medicine, or guess.

-Real-world effect: you stand in the pharmacy, type “apap”, see a result with the pharmacy icon, know you have it, and don’t buy a duplicate.
+Real-world effect: you are standing in the pharmacy, type “apap”, see a result with the medicine-cabinet icon, know you have it, and do not buy a duplicate.

-Inline SPC documentation — full information on every hit
+Inline SmPC documentation — full information with every result

-If a selected medicine has a counterpart in the offline SPC documentation, all nine clinical sections (indications, dosing, contraindications, interactions, adverse reactions, and so on) appear directly in the detail view — no separate tab to open, no redirect to an external website.
+If a selected medicine has a corresponding entry in the offline SmPC documentation, all nine clinical sections (indications, dosage, contraindications, interactions, adverse reactions, and so on) appear directly in the detail view — no separate tab to open, no redirect to an external website.

-That means you can investigate a medicine clinically before you buy it.
-Particularly useful when:
+That means you can review a medicine’s clinical information before you buy it.
+This is particularly useful when:

 • The doctor just prescribed something new and you want to check interactions with what you already take

-• You’re wondering whether a preparation is safe in pregnancy or for a child
+• You’re wondering whether a product is safe in pregnancy or for a child

 • You want to know which adverse reactions are common before you start therapy

-• You’re comparing two preparations with the same active substance and want a better-fitting choice
+• You’re comparing two products with the same active ingredient and want to choose the better fit

 No need to open Google or the URPL website.
 Everything happens on the medicine card inside mojApteczka.